egorble/Microbet/README.md

 When a round is closed, a new active round is automatically created, ensuring continuous gameplay without manual intervention.

-When a round is resolved, rewards are automatically distributed to all winners, eliminating the need for manual reward distribution.
+When a round is resolved, rewards are automatically distributed to all winners from the resolver's owner balance, eliminating the need for a separate reward distribution operation.

 ## Smart Contract Structure
 - `contract.rs`: Main contract logic handling operations and messages